agilecrm/rest-api/api/TestAPI.md

 Method: PUT

 We can delete tag values of a contact using this call.
 It accepts tag values and contact id of contact with valid json format.
-We need to send the Contact-Id of the contact to identify it.
-This will not affect other fields.This call searches for the contact based on the given contact id and searches for the given tag in the contact's tag list.
+We need to send the Contact-Id of the contact to identify it.This call searches for the contact based on the given contact id and searches for the given tag in the contact's tag list.
 If there is a match, then it deletes that tag.
 You can delete multiple tags.

 ###Acceptable request Representation:
 ```javascript